Skip to main content

 Image used with permission by copyright holder

 If the steps above all went well, your CPU should now be successfully installed.
-If you still have the rest of the PC to build, follow our guide to get everything else in place.
-Alternatively, start your system up and see if it posts and better yet, boots to your operating system of choice.
+If you are in the process of building a PC make sure you have everything in place before proceeding.
+That’s when you can start your system up and see if it posts and better yet, boots to your operating system of choice.
 If it does, congratulations, chances are all is well.
-Now you could consider trying to overclock it.
+Now you could consider trying to overclock your CPU.

 Before you do anything else, though, we’d recommend using a temperature sensing application like AMD’s own Ryzen Master or HWInfo to make sure the CPU is cooled well enough.
 If it isn’t, you may find that your cooler isn’t mounted right, or the screws aren’t tight enough.